On Learning Latent Models with Multi-Instance Weak Supervision: Experiments

 \section{Experiments}

 We further explore the learning scenario in Section \ref{section:unknown-mapping-single-classifier} with empirical evaluations.
 We aim to learn an MNIST classifier using the weighted sum of 2, 3 and 4 MNIST digits and assuming that the weights are unknown, as in Example~\ref{example:ambiguity}.
 The weighted sum function is very expressive as it can model Boolean formulas including conjunction and disjunction \cite{roth2007global}.
-Notice that we do not aim to exhaustively assess the weak supervision literature, but to validate the results of our theoretical analysis.
+Notice that we do not aim to exhaustively assess the weak supervision literature (\cite{scallop,neurolog,neurasp,ABL}), but to validate the results of our theoretical analysis.

-\textbf{Baselines.} We considered state-of-the-art neuro-symbolic frameworks, namely DeepProbLog (DLog) \cite{DBLP:journals/corr/abs-1907-08194}, DeepProbLog with approximations (DLog-A) \cite{deepproblog-approx}, NeuroLog (NLog) \cite{neurolog}, NeurASP (NASP) \cite{neurasp}, ABL \cite{ABL} and ENT \cite{iclr2023}.
+\textbf{Baselines.} We considered state-of-the-art neuro-symbolic frameworks, namely DeepProbLog (DLog) \cite{DBLP:journals/corr/abs-1907-08194}, DeepProbLog with approximations (DLog-A) \cite{deepproblog-approx}, NeuroLog (NLog) \cite{neurolog}, NeurASP (NASP) \cite{neurasp}, ABL \cite{ABL}, ENT \cite{iclr2023} and Scallop \cite{scallop}.
 Only the target sum is used during training under those frameworks.
-NLog(5) denotes a NeuroLog variant where only the top-5 predictions are considered during training.
-As the above frameworks learn classifiers under fixed theories only, we considered weights in $\{1,2,3,4,5\}$ and used an additional neural classifier to learn the unknown weights.
+DLog and NLog employ the semantic loss without any approximations (see Section~\ref{section:preliminaries}).
+NLog($k$) denotes an NLog variant where only the top-$k$ predictions are considered during training, while Scallop($k$) denotes Scallop using the top-$k$ semantic loss, see Section~\ref{section:ambiguity:top-k}.
+The approximations in DLog-A are different from the ones in NLog and Scallop; however, both DLog-A and NLog employ the semantic loss on the chosen subset of proofs.
+As the above frameworks learn classifiers under fixed theories only, we considered weights in $\{1,2,3,4,5\}$, and used an additional neural classifier to learn the unknown weights.
 Finally, we considered standard supervised learning (SL).
-We did not consider the techniques from \cite{meta-abd} and \cite{diffilp}, since they are designed for learning logical theories using formula templates.
+To contrast learning under unknown to learning under known transitions, we also ran experiments assuming that the weights are known.
+Our results show that the classification accuracy exceeds the 98\% even for $M=10$.
+More details on this experiment are in Appendix~\ref{appendix:training_details}.